 Dozens of ridges and sounds radiate from the rift at right angles; these are fracture zones, where the plate, spreading at different rates in different sections, grinds and slips.
 Such fractures dominate the region, defining the coastline, deciding where rain will fall (and won't), where most of the population lives, creating long updraft-corridors the locals use for flyways, and, incidentally, creating cooler highlands that Earth tourists can bear in winter, largely determining our tour routes.

 The other prominent landform you'll notice right off: huge shield volcanoes rise here, up to 14 km high (46,000').
 In Capsica's low gravity, that's not shocking.
 Even on Earth, Mauna Kea is 10 km tall (33,000'), though much of that is hidden undersea.
-Most giants of this type are one of a chain created as the spreading plate moves over a deeper hot spot: the Kurai Peninsula (upper left) and the Nohaa chain (top) are good examples.
+Most giants of this type are in chains created as a spreading plate moves over a deeper hot spot: the Kurai Peninsula (upper left) and the Nohaa chain (top) are good examples.
 But there are exceptions--Mt Artho, in the east, is a solitary giant 10 km high.
 Without snow marking the highest peaks, it's hard to realize how rugged this region is; little Mt Isai, a stratovolcano barely showing up in the center, is 5.5 km high (18,000')--not much short of Kilimanjaro.